curl/curl/docs/libcurl/opts/CURLOPT_RESOLVE.md

 # DESCRIPTION

-Pass a pointer to a linked list of strings with host name resolve information to use for requests with this handle.
+Pass a pointer to a linked list of strings with hostname resolve information to use for requests with this handle.
 The linked list should be a fully valid list of **struct curl_slist** structs properly filled in.
 Use curl_slist_append(3) to create the list and curl_slist_free_all(3) to clean up an entire list.

 Each resolve rule to add should be written using the format